|

 Well known miner all along the coast.

 father- Clark C. Baldwin married Anstress Ann, nee ?
-1851 in Brandon MI
+1851 in Brandon

 his Father's mother and father were both born in Connecticut